-Python is an easy to learn, open source programming language.
-In addition to the standard language library, there are thousands of free third-party modules (code libraries) available on the Python Package Index (PyPI).
+Python is an easy to learn open source programming language.
+In addition to the standard language library, there are thousands of free third-party modules (code libraries) available on code repositories such as Python Package Index (PyPI), _Conda and Conda Forge.
 Unlike commerical numerical computing environments like Matlab and IDL, Python is free for everyone to use.
-In addition, Python code can be run on just any platform whether Windows, Linux, or OS X.
+In addition, Python code can be run on multiple platforms such as Windows, Linux, and OS X.

 Here are some links to help you learn more about Python.